mozilla/addon-sdk/packages/api-utils/docs/cortex.md

       }
     }

-This provides desired result, but has side effect of degradet code readability, specially with object-oriented programs.
+This provides desired result, but has side effect of degrading code readability, especially with object-oriented programs.
 Another disadvantage with this pattern is that there is no immediate solution for inheriting access to the privates (illustrated by the following example):